AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 ## vgn6i, lightweight GPU-accelerated compute optimized instance family

 vgn6i is in invitational preview.
-To use vgn6i,[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+To use vgn6i, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 Features

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Supports standard SSDs and ultra disks only.
 -   Uses NVIDIA T4 GPU computing accelerators.
 -   Contains virtual GPUs generated from GPU slice virtualization.
-    -   Supports the 1/4 and 1/2 computing capacity of NVIDIA Tesla T4 GPUs
+    -   Supports the 1/4 and 1/2 computing capacity of NVIDIA Tesla T4 GPUs.
-    -   Supports 4 GB and 8 GB of GPU video memory
+    -   Supports 4 GB and 8 GB of GPU video memory.
 -   Offers a CPU-to-memory ratio of 1:5.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors.
+-   Uses 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors.
 -   Provides high network performance based on large computing capacity.
--   Suitable for the following scenarios:
+-   Applies to the following scenarios:
     -   Real-time rendering for cloud games
     -   Real-time rendering for AR and VR applications
     -   AI \(deep learning and machine learning\) inference for elastic Internet service deployment